linnnus/uwu/README.md

 * Edit user-visible attributes like `placeholder="..."` and `label`
 * Fix github (need to match on class)
-* Fix post titles on Reddit.
-The first few titles are loaded in a weird way.
-  They are initally translated but then they're set back again.
-This is probably the reactive framework hydrating the DOM.
 * Remove CSS properties that modify the appearence of text content (e.g. `text-transform`)?
 * actual testing. for example: